 The Vertical Fractures in Leadership

 Only in December 2020, after the Egyptian authorities arrested Mahmoud Ezzat, Ibrahim Munir was able to officially announce himself as the Acting Supreme Guide of the Muslim Brotherhood.
-Then, Munir and his team dedicated their full time and energy to neutralize the remaining rivals at Ezzat-Hussein’s front.
-As soon as he was officially announced as the Acting Supreme Guide, Munir took a decision to re-arrange the governing hierarchy of the group by removing the position of the Secretary-General, occupied by Mahmoud Hussein.
-Then, he replaced it with a steering committee, wherein Hussein became one of six members, with limited scale of power.
-In response, Hussein refused to hand over the financial and administrative records of the Muslim Brotherhood to Munir, under the claim that only Mahmoud Ezzat, who got arrested earlier, can ask for such records, in his capacity as the elected Supreme Guide.
+Then, Munir and his team dedicated their full time and energy to neutralizing the remaining rivals at Ezzat-Hussein’s front.
+As soon as he was officially announced as the Acting Supreme Guide, Munir decided to re-arrange the governing hierarchy of the group by removing the position of the Secretary-General, occupied by Mahmoud Hussein.
+Then, he replaced it with a steering committee, wherein Hussein became one of six members, with a limited scale of power.
+In response, Hussein refused to hand over the financial and administrative records of the Muslim Brotherhood to Munir, under the claim that only Mahmoud Ezzat, who got arrested earlier, could ask for such records, in his capacity as the elected Supreme Guide.

 The Horizontal Fractures between the Base and the Leadership

 While the fleeing leaders of the Muslim Brotherhood spent the past seven years, since their ouster from Egypt, fighting over elusive power positions in their dying organization; the Muslim Brotherhood has been shedding thousands of base members and sympathizers.
 Most of them are the Muslim Brotherhood youth, who are traumatized by the political failure of their leaders and the fact that they were left behind to pay the full price for the group’s failure.